 Instagram and Facebook are by far the most popular social networks today.
 Facebook alone has more than 1 bilion active users a day.
-Both networks share the same ads platform which can be accessed here.
+Both networks share the same ads platform.
 Facebook’s ads platform has one of the most extensive targeting options of all social ads channels.
 This makes it easy for you to target your personas with your ads.
 Facebook also has a dedicated “Facebook for Jobs” feature that you can use to post job ads on.
 Paid advertisement should be a part of any serious facebook recruiting strategy.

 1. Creating your first facebook & Instagram recruitment ads

 Once you have your account set up and your payment details entered, you can start creating your first campaign.
 Head over to the campaigns tab in your Facebook Business Manager and click the green button on the left side of the screen.

 In the next screen you can choose your campaign objectives.
 For job ads, I highly recommend to pick “Traffic” as your campaign objective.
 The traffic objective allows you to lead people to a specific landing page and you can pay per click rather than impression.
 Also, most of the other objectives don’t allow for the appropriate formats for job ads.

 Don’t forget to give your campaign the appropriate name for easy recognition in the campaigns dashboard.
 At the bottom of the screen, you can also choose whether you want to do an A/B test within the campaign.
 A/B tests are experiments that allow you to test different ad texts, images, and even audiences to see what performs best.

 2. Creating your audience